310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 {% endbubble %}

 {% bubble Rei %}
 I see.
-I can deeply relate to that.
+I can deeply relate to that, as well.
 {% endbubble %}

 {% bubble Madara %}